Notes on John 9

 Some overheard Him.
 The blind man admitted how little

-dishonestly to the majority view (see 12:42,43).
-In self-confidence, shunning much
+deferred dishonestly to the majority view (see 12:42,43).
+In self-confidence,

-themselves into blindness.
-Guilt remained because sin remained (8:21-24).
+see” and locked themselves into blindness.
+Guilt remained because sin remained

-Willful blindness made them prefer the darkness (3:19-21), so they came under
+(8:21-24).
+Willful blindness made them prefer the darkness (3:19-21), so they

-make the blind to see.
+(3:17), and make the blind to see.

-Notable Lessons from this
+Lessons from this Narrative

 The

-Setting: Here in advance of the
+Setting: Here in advance of the discourse in

-this man the first NT excommunication!
+man the first NT excommunication!
 However, expulsion from one flock for

 Christ’s sake meant he was brought in as one of Christ’s sheep (10:14-16).

-Methods: We observe that false shepherds in John 9
+Methods: We observe that false

-An
+§ An

 attempt to settle propositional questions with intimidation (vv.24,28,29).

-Coercion
+§ Coercion

-and family pressure (vv.22,23).
+applied community and family pressure (vv.22,23).
+Thus the pressure was

-social and religious.
-It ended, after failure to persuade him, in overt excommunication.
+after failure to persuade him, in overt excommunication.

-Corollaries: There are timeless lessons
+Corollaries: There are

-in this narrative:
+timeless lessons in this narrative:

-Discipleship
+§ Discipleship

 is impossible without doctrine.
 To say Who Christ is requires theological